KasparEtter/ef1p/pages/email/email.md

 #### Client innovation

 Given the decentralized nature of email, protocol and format innovations are difficult to achieve.
-However, nothing hinders mail clients to innovate at the edge of the network.
+However, nothing hinders mail clients from innovating at the edge of the network.
 I've mentioned plenty of ideas throughout this article.
 Among them are [sender approval](#spam), [automatic challenges](#challenges), [`Bcc` recovery](#bcc-recovery), [privacy features](#privacy) such as
 [proxying remote content](#proxying-remote-content) via [Tor](https://en.wikipedia.org/wiki/Tor_(anonymity_network))
-(and even submit messages via Tor as long as email service providers leak the IP address of their users), and [security features](#security) such as preventing [malicious display names](#malicious-display-names) and [different appearances](#different-appearances) of messages.
+(and even submitting emails via Tor as long as email service providers leak the IP addresses of their users), and [security features](#security) such as preventing [malicious display names](#malicious-display-names) and [different appearances](#different-appearances) of messages.
 It would be great if my mail client displayed whether a received message was successfully